psalm/psalm-plugin-symfony/README.md

 ### Twig tainting (experimental)

-When it comes to taint analysis for twig templates, there are currently two approaches :
+When it comes to taint analysis for Twig templates, there are currently two approaches:

- - The first is based on a specific file analyzer (`Psalm\SymfonyPsalmPlugin\Twig\TemplateFileAnalyzer`) which leverages the twig parser and visits the AST nodes.
+ - The first one is based on a specific file analyzer (`Psalm\SymfonyPsalmPlugin\Twig\TemplateFileAnalyzer`) which leverages the Twig parser and visits the AST nodes.
- - The second one is based on the already compiled twig templates, it only bridges calls to `Twig\Environment::render` to the actual `doRender` method of the compiled template.
+ - The second one is based on the already compiled Twig templates, it only bridges calls from `Twig\Environment::render` to the actual `doRender` method of the compiled template.

 #### Twig Analyzer

-This approach is more robust as it relies on the official twig parser and node visitors mechanisms.
+This approach is more robust since it relies on the official Twig parser and node visitor mechanisms.
-For the moment it can only detects simple taints paths.
+For the moment, it is only able to detect simple tainted paths.

-To leverage the real Twig file analyzer, you have to configure a checker for the `.twig` extension as follows :
+To leverage the real Twig file analyzer, you have to configure a checker for the `.twig` extension as follows:

 ```xml
 <fileExtensions>